FrappaF/TradeInGo/README.md

 In the repo you can find the *log.txt* file that contains the *test* output of ~ 6 months of run.
 You can notice (searching for POSITION CLOSED) that the bot made few trades and only 1 of them resulted in a loss.

+##TODOS
+- Improve efficiency of the algorithm.
+- Connect the bot with a telegram bot to receive live updates and signals.